ruizmarc/homebridge-smart-occupancy/README.md

 3. **Occupancy Switch** and **Stay on Switch**: If any of the two are on, no other switch will be able to turn off the occupancy sensor except for themselves and the Master, Disable or Trigger Shutoff Switch, not even those triggering a delay as delay will not get activated.
 4. **Presence Switch**: Presence switch will always do what the occupancy sensor is doing, so it will not take precedence over any other switch, except in case the occupancy sensor is off and the presence switch is turned on, in this case, it will turn on the occupancy sensor and keep it active until it is turned off as the highest priority switch except for the Master, Disable or Trigger Shutoff Switch.
 5. **Trigger Occupancy Switch** and **Trigger Stay on Switch**: If any of the two are triggered, they will start the delay to turn off the occupancy sensor however, if any other switch triggering a delay activates the delay, for example turning off the `Occupancy Switch`, the current delay count will be cancelled and a new delay will start from the beginning.
-6. **Occupancy Progress Notification Switch**: As it is only a signal, it does not affect the rest of switches.
+6. **Occupancy Progress Notification Switch** and **Cancel Delay Notification Switch**: As it is only a signal, it does not affect the rest of switches.

 ### HomeKit Automations